Which games you should and should not be playing with your dogs

 I am quite often asked by clients which games they should and should not be playing with their dogs.
 I am asked whether playing chase games are contributing to their dog grabbing at their son's pant legs (it can).
 I am asked whether tug of war is a safe game to play with their dog (it absolutely can be, but is not the safest game choice for children).

 Thought!
 Eager to greatly upgrade the overall style for my own website.
 Reactions about the style of http://bounceevents.ca?
-Actually a remarkable party rental company in Scarborough ON if wanted inside the NEW YORK region.
+Actually a remarkable party rental company in Scarborough ON if wanted inside the Ontario region.
 Value your feedback.
 With thanks!

 When children play with dogs, they are learning how to interact appropriately with others.
 They are developing empathy.
 They develop creativity and most of all they have fun.

 But it is important to make sure that the games children play with dogs are contributing to the kind of relationship you are trying to foster, and not undermining it.
 Children's creativity can sometimes exceed the limits of a dog's patience and/or impulse control and some games quickly get out of control.
 Below are some games that I like to recommend to families with children.

 1. Fetch.
 The most traditional of games, and one of the easiest for children to play with few risks.
 It is basically hands-off and children can even do some basic training (practice sits, downs, etc before throwing) with each game.
 Young children may need assistance to ensure that the dog drops the ball on cue and does not grab for the ball from a child's hand, but with practice older children can play this game pretty independently.
 A fun alternative to typical Fetch is throwing a Frisbee.